gokcinar/academic-kickstart/content/publication/Aviation_2018/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "2018 Aviation Technology, Integration, and Operations Conference"
+publication: "2018 Aviation Technology, Integration, and Operations Conference, AIAA AVIATION Forum"
-publication_short: "AIAA AVIATION Forum"
+publication_short: ""

 abstract: "The drive for more efficient flying vehicles in all categories may necessitate a significant departure from the tube-and-wing or rotary-wing norms that have been the mainstay of aviation for many decades.
 This poses challenges for predicting the aerodynamic characteristics and the weight build-up of such unconventional vehicles in early design phases.
 Additionally, the design and assessment of advanced/unconventional all-electric or hybrid-electric propulsion system architectures require consideration of degrees-of-freedom and trade-offs that do not arise for conventional purely fuel-powered architectures.
 Thus, there is a need for a flexible vehicle sizing, trade-off, and optimization capability that is not limited to a single vehicle configuration (e.g., fixed-wing, rotary-wing) or propulsion system architecture.
 To be suitable for the early design phases, such a framework must evaluate relatively quickly, not require extensive definition of the vehicle, and lend itself to customizable design optimization setups.
 This paper describes the initial creation of such a capability and demonstrates its application to design trade-offs for a General Aviation vehicle with an advanced propulsion system architecture."